Third Spanish Armada: The Armada

-The taking and holding of Falmouth or Milford was a strategy the Spanish would use to hold a piece of England in retaliation for the seizure of Cadiz.
+The taking and holding of Falmouth or Milford was a strategy the Spanish would use to hold a piece of England in retaliation for the seizure of Cádiz.
 In turn this would be used as a bargaining chip to force English troops to withdraw from the continent, both in France and the United Provinces.
 If they did not, then the captured places would also be used as a forward base for the harassment of English and Dutch trade.

 In all 108 ships were at A Coruña, most others would join after departing from other ports.
 By 1 October the fleet consisted of 136 ships of 34,080 tons, of these were 44 royal galleons, of an aggregate tonnage of 12,686 tons; 16 merchantmen, of 5880 tons, 52 German and Flemish hulks for stores, of 15,514 tons, and 24 caravels, pinnaces, and barks.
 There were 8,634 soldiers, 4,000 sailors, a total of 12,634 men and 300 horses.
 In this squadron of 32 Andalusia troopships included Carlos de Amésquita who had raided Cornwall two years earlier.
 These carried the elite Spanish military units known as tercios, many were from the Spanish domains in Italy such as Naples and Lombardy and had rarely been beaten in battle.

 The Spanish Armada of 1597, as incomplete as it was, put to sea from A Coruña on 18 October.
 However, with a military force very different from that foreshadowed by Lopez de Soto's estimate.

 Execution

-The Armada left La Coruña and Ferrol after which a fleet under Admiral Diego Brochero was to meet another from Blavet in Brittany (under Spanish rule) with a thousand men under Pedro de Zubiaur.
+The Armada left A Coruña and Ferrol after which a fleet under Admiral Diego Brochero was to meet another from Blavet in Brittany (under Spanish rule) with a thousand men under Pedro de Zubiaur.
 Zubiaur joined them for a council of war which was made to settle the final details of the landing.

 After three days of sailing in good weather, the fleet arrived in the Channel, after advancing towards the English coast without opposition.
 As they sailed on, an English bark was intercepted and sunk, with what was left of the crew being taken prisoner.